dereuromark/cakephp-tinyauth/docs/README.md

 It is then limited to controller scope (no middleware/routing support) as it always has been so far.

 ## Upgrade notes
-Coming from CakePHP 3.x the following major changes will affect your app in CakePHP 4.x:
+Coming from CakePHP 4.x the following major changes will affect your app:
-- Prefixes are now `CamelCase` to follow core conventions (and to be in sync with plugin and controller names).
-- Roles continue to be `dashed-case` (slugs), actions remain `camelBacked` and thus equal to the method name casing usually.
-- If you use custom adapters, make sure the paths now contain the correct prefix casing, as well.
+- Cake\Auth namespace has been removed and is now migrated to TinyAuth\Auth, that includes the Authentication and Authorization classes, hashers and alike.

 ## Contributing
 Feel free to fork and pull request.